The Lessons of Participative Leadership

 Product leaders work with their cross-disciplinary teams for assessment, discovery, innovation, knowledge, and insights instead of making decisions independently.
 However, this does not mean product leaders do not have eventual decision-making accountability.
-Nevertheless, participative leadership signifies that PMs recognize their cross-functional teams may have the assessments, perspectives, and abilities to bring about exceptional solutions to the customer problems they are trying to solve.
+Nevertheless, participative leadership signifies that PMs recognize their cross-functional teams may have the perspectives and abilities to bring about exceptional solutions to the customer problems they are trying to solve.

 Why is participative leadership important in product management?

-You’ve heard the old saying, “it takes a village.”
+You’ve heard the old saying, “It takes a village.”
 When it comes to researching, designing, developing, building, launching, marketing, selling, and supporting products, it takes a village with many individuals with many different strengths to bring the product vision to fruition.

 Participative product leaders embody efficacy because they know how to steer concurrency via engagement.
 They drive discussion and active engagement, which is required for organizations immersed in creativity, imagination, uniqueness, and innovation.

 Participative product leaders include their product management team in decision-making, and they construct consensus through inclusion.
-This leadership style is highly effective because it enhances the total employee experience, accountability, proprietorship while strengthening inspiration, imagination, and education.
+This leadership style is highly effective because it enhances the total employee experience, accountability, and proprietorship while strengthening inspiration, imagination, and education.
 Product leaders tend to find this leadership style imperative when making crucial product determinations that will significantly impact their customers and organization.
 The team’s accession is needed for producing innovativeness, imaginativeness, and creativeness.

 1. Engagement and collaboration

 When an established participative culture genuinely drives engagement, trust, and collaboration, multidisciplinary team members feel safe to bring a diversity of hypotheses, proposals, concepts, and ideas to their team members.
-When they feel safe, they are encouraged to have genuine, earnest deliberation, leading them to solve customer problems and provide value.
+When they feel safe, they are encouraged to have genuine, earnest thinking, leading them to solve customer problems and provide value.
 Research has also demonstrated that when employees are in a team with a culture that drives participation and collaboration, there tend to be outstanding effects and more significant business success.

 For organizations to get the best business results, they must be inclusive of cultural diversity and have individuals working concertedly and cross-functionally.
 Companies that practice diversity management tend to have disparate teams, bringing more ingenuity, original ideas, and breakthroughs to the table.

 Of course, this is because they have team members from distinct backgrounds, who bring diverse, empowering points of view that allow for more innovative, creative concepts leading to more precise assessments.
-Additionally, when the total employee experience increases, attrition decreases.
+Additionally, when the total employee experience increases, organizational attrition decreases.